Envirometrix/PredictiveSoilMapping/01-Introduction.md

 was represented by 1 m$^2$ of the model.
 Since this is not feasible, we condense and abstract reality in such a way that we hope to describe the major differences in true space at a much reduced scale in model (map) space.
-When this is done for soil maps, it needs to be understood that the map cannot describe all of the soil variation that is present in reality.
-It can only describe that portion of the total variation that is systematic and has structure and occurs over distances that are as large as, or larger than, the smallest area that can be feasibly portrayed and described at
+When this is done for soil maps, it needs to be understood that a soil map can only describe that portion of the total variation that is systematic and has structure and occurs over distances that are as large as, or larger than, the smallest area that can be feasibly portrayed and described at